mazwat/mazwat.github.io/final-submission-preparation.md

 ### Repo

 You must submit a link to a repo that is fullly documented.
 By this we expect you to provide a readme.md or multiple that explain the function of the repo.
 You should imagine that the project contained within is going to be used a by third-party.
 In which case you should make it clear how to use it.
-You should share CAD drawings,
+You should share CAD drawings, electrical diagrams/schematics and code examples in your readme that would assist a user of the repo to recreate your project.

+There are some essential elements that should be included: